Appraisal Basics – Appraisal Costs

-Can you begin to see why professional appraisal reports even for a single item can be over 20 pages long and take several hours to prepare?
+Can you begin to see why professional appraisal reports, even for a single item, can be over 20 pages long and significantly impact the cost of appraisals?

 The answer is, of course, it depends!

-We ask our clients to carefully consider the costs of an appraisal before making a decision to contact us with appraisal requests.
-This is particularly true when items are purchased for low prices at estate or liquidation sales, inherited from a relative as part of a typical estate, or found in a purchased storage unit.
-Such items may include used or vintage furniture with typical signs of wear, china sets, tableware, collectible figurines, toys, record albums, books, miscellaneous coins or stamps, clothing, linens, printed reproductions of art or posters, office equipment, old cameras, tools, etc. And while there are exceptions to every rule, these types of items are not generally worth the cost of being appraised.
+We ask our clients to carefully consider the cost of appraisals before making a decision to contact us with appraisal requests.
+This is particularly true when items are purchased for low prices at estate or liquidation sales, inherited from a relative as part of a typical small estate, or found in a purchased storage unit.
+Such items may include used or vintage furniture with typical signs of wear, china sets, tableware, collectible figurines, toys, record albums, books, miscellaneous coins or stamps, clothing, linens, printed reproductions of art or posters, office equipment, old cameras, tools, etc. And while there are exceptions to every rule, these types of items are often not worth the cost of being appraised.

 Sometimes, you can get an idea of what less expensive items are worth by looking them up yourself on eBay’s sold listings.
 This is particularly true when you know your item’s maker and perhaps even have a model name or number.
 Click on the small “advanced” link to the right of the big search box on eBay’s home page, then type in your item and check the box that says “sold listings” before clicking on the search button.
 The resulting list of sold items with their actual sold prices are a much better predictor of the value of your item then asking prices will be on current eBay auctions.